MrMorfus/database_admin/mssql/README.md

 * EMail_Alert_4_Blocks - a fancy html email when locks occur in any database
 * SA_Logging_trigger   - a login trigger to monitor who is using the SA acocunt
+* BAK_Retore_NewName   - back up a database and immdiately restore it with a new name